Table of Contents

 How Drains and Sewers Work

-When you use a fixture, the wastewater flows through the drain pipes and into the sewer pipes or septic tank.
-Gravity helps to guide the flow of water downward, moving it through the building’s system and into the municipal sewer line or septic system.
+When you use a fixture, wastewater flows through the drain pipes into the sewer pipes or a septic tank.
+Gravity helps guide water downward, moving it through the building’s system and into the municipal sewer line or septic system.
 In a septic system, the effluent from the tank flows into a drain field where it is filtered through the soil.

 Vent pipes play a critical role in maintaining proper drainage.
-They allow air to enter the system, which balances the pressure and enables the smooth flow of wastewater.
+They allow air to enter the system, balancing pressure and enabling the smooth flow of wastewater.
 Without adequate venting, drains can become slow and noisy.

 Common Issues and Solutions

 Blockages are one of the most common issues in drain and sewer systems.
 They can occur due to a buildup of grease, hair, soap scum, or foreign objects.
-In commercial settings, blockages often result from improper disposal of waste materials.
+In commercial settings, blockages often result from improper waste disposal.

 - Dangers: Blockages can lead to overflows and water damage, creating an unhygienic environment and potential health hazards.

 - Solutions: Use a plunger or a drain snake to clear minor clogs.
-For severe blockages, professional drain cleaning services like power snaking or water jetting may be necessary.
+For severe blockages, professional drain-cleaning services such as power snaking or water jetting may be necessary.

 Sewer line problems can be more serious and costly.
 These issues may include tree root intrusion, pipe corrosion, or shifting soil that causes pipes to break or collapse.